Jatin–Lalit: Musical career

 Jatin–Lalit's next big success came with Karan Johar's debut directorial, Kuch Kuch Hota Hai, which sold 8.5 million copies and earned them their fifth nomination for Best Music Director at the Filmfare Awards.
 Pyaar To Hona Hi Tha, in the same year, and Sarfarosh, in 1999 were also appreciated, earning them their sixth and seventh nominations at the Filmfare Awards.
 Mohabbatein, (2000) directed by Aditya Chopra won acclaim, and the song "Humko Humise Chura Lo" became a classic.
 This soundtrack earned them their eighth nomination at the Filmfare Awards, as was Kabhi Khushi Kabhie Gham (2001), another famous soundtrack that included songs such as "Bole Chudiyaan", which earned them their ninth Filmfare Award nomintation.
 Before their split in 2006, some of their successful soundtracks include Chalte Chalte (2003), Hum Tum (2004) and Fanaa (2006), their final collaboration.
 The three movies won them their tenth, eleventh and twelfth nominations at the Filmfare Awards.
 Despite being nominated 12 times, Jatin–Lalit never won a Filmfare Award, and hold the record for the most nominations without ever winning.

 They have composed a total of 473 songs in 72 films.
 The duo has worked with a variety of lyricists; Majrooh Sultanpuri, Gopaldas Neeraj, Anand Bakshi, Sameer, Javed Akhtar and singers including Amit Kumar, Kumar Sanu, Abhijeet Bhattacharya, Udit Narayan, Hariharan, Sonu Nigam, K.S.
 Chithra, Anuradha Paudwal, Alka Yagnik, Kavita Krishnamurthy, Sadhana Sargam, Shaan, Babul Supriyo and many others.
-Veteran singers Lata Mangeshkar, Asha Bhosle and Jagjit Singh have also sung in a few movies for the duo.
-Abhijeet credits Jatin–Lalit with the success of his career, due to songs such as "Yeh Teri Aankhen Jhunki Jhunki", "Main Koi Aisa Geet Gaon", "Chaand Taare" and "Tauba Tumhare Yeh Ishare".
+Veteran singers Lata Mangeshkar, Asha Bhosle, Mohammed Aziz and Jagjit Singh have also sung in a few movies for the duo.

 During the last few years of their joint career, their music albums contained several songs composed by other musicians.
 This practice was not liked by Jatin–Lalit; however, the producer and director insisted on it.
 In Karan Johar's Kabhi Khushi Kabhie Gham, two of the tracks were composed by Sandesh Shandilya.
 In Chalte Chalte, Aadesh Shrivastava composed several songs, while in Pyaar Kiya To Darna Kya, one song was composed by Himesh Reshammiya and Sajid–Wajid.

 They were among the first composers to write songs performed by Bollywood film stars rather than playback singers.
 They specially composed "Aati Kya Khandala" in the film Ghulam for the lead actor Aamir Khan.
 Later, they also composed a song for Sanjay Dutt to sing in the film Khoobsurat.